sol-eng/plumber-slack/README.md

 This filter is lifted straight from the [`plumber` docs](https://www.rplumber.io/docs/routing-and-input.html#filters).
-It simplly logs information about incoming requests and is helpful when troubleshooting API performance and behavior.
+It simply logs information about incoming requests and is helpful when troubleshooting API performance and behavior.

 ### `@post /help`